 If you’re looking for a youthful glow, linoleic acid can help.
 As an unsaturated fat, linoleic is critical in promoting cellular turnover and keeping the skin soft and smooth.
 Apart from strengthening the skin barrier, it also provides moisture and plumpness.
 Through its moisturizing properties, it promotes by preventing dryness.
 This function also helps improve skin texture, calm irritations, and minimize signs of aging.

 Combat premature undereye aging with POND’S Age Miracle Eye Cream.
 It reduces fine lines and increases moisture levels to revitalize tired-looking eyes.
 The formula also delivers a soft-focus effect for instantly soft-looking skin.

-Give your skin a nourishing boost with POND’S Vitamin Duo Nourishing Sheet Mask.
-This avocado- and Vitamin E-infused sheet mask contains oleic and linoleic acid to deeply nourish the skin and keep it from drying.
+If you're using POND's, a skincare tip would be to try its products that offer numerous functions.
+For example, give your skin a nourishing boost with POND’S Vitamin Duo Nourishing Sheet Mask.
+This avocado- and -infused sheet mask contains oleic and linoleic acid to deeply nourish the skin and keep it from drying.

 When adding linoleic acid to your skincare routine, start slow and apply it once a day to see how your skin reacts.
 As mentioned above, you may see results in a month of use, in conjunction with a regular skincare routine and a healthy lifestyle.